 Apply for consent from AT

 The processing time is approximately 60 days from receipt of application.
 The processing time is dependent on current application volumes and the complexity of the request.
-If delays are expected, this will be communicated to the landowner or their agent.
+If delays are expected, this will be communicated to the landowner or their representative.

 AT investigates each application to determine if written consent may be provided.
 Consideration is given to future public works including road-widening, and to consider any safety issues.
 AT departments assess applications on a case by cases basis for consent.